Skip to main content

 One-click for Cursor: Add to Cursor

-The one-click button adds the server URL; until OAuth ships you still add your Authorization: Bearer YOUR_API_TOKEN header in the generated mcp.json.
-After OAuth, connecting will be fully one-click (no token to paste).
+The one-click button adds the server URL; add your Authorization: Bearer YOUR_API_TOKEN header in the generated mcp.json.
+(Cursor connects with a bearer token.
+For a no-token, one-click sign-in use claude.ai (web) with OAuth — see below.)

 Or configure manually for your client: